Sardana is the control program initially developed at ALBA. Our mission statement:

 How to adapt it to your own hardware¶

 As the system has been thought from the beginning to be used at different institutes, no assumptions of the hardware used could be made.
 There exists therefore a mechanism to adapt the Sardana system to your own hardware.
 This adaptor also has another very important role to play.
 This is best explained with the motor as example.
-We consider more or less everything which can be changed in the system a motor.
+We consider more or less everything which can be changed in the system as a motor.
 The term which should have better been used to describe this thing should have been therefore movable.
 A motor can be a temperature of a temperature controller which can be changed, a motor from an insertion device which needs a highly complicated protocol to be moved, or just about anything.
 Sometimes we also consider calculated value like H,K,L, the height of a table, and the gap of a slit to be a motor.
 All these different motors can be scanned with the same generic procedures without having to worry about on which elements it is working on.
-You can add one of these pseudo motors with the configuration editor.
+You can add one of these pseudo motors by means of configuration.
 It is easily possible to add new types of pseudo motors.
 This has only to be done once and the Sardana system already provides a large variety of these types.

 Please find in the following an example for adding a completely new type in the case of a slit.